we are now accepting applications for the 2019 youth advisory committee leadership team!

 Roles and Responsibilities

 The Leadership Team will commit to working from January-September, with bi-weekly two-hour YAC meetings as well as occasional Saturdays .
 It is an expectation that the Leadership Team will attend most of these weekly meetings held in Ottawa in-person.
 All members must be on site for the entirety of Project Acorn (July 10-13, 2019).

 Coordinator’s tasks include, but are not limited to:

 In this work, the Leadership Team will uphold and implement the mission, vision and values of the Ten Oaks Project, as well as the Project Acorn framework, policies and procedures.
 At all times, the Leadership Team is focused on ensuring that the voices, interests and needs of youth from LGBTQ+ identities, families and communities are at the centre of the development and implementation process of Project Acorn.
 Please note that the staffing of this position is contingent on the successful candidate’s satisfactory completion of a police reference check.

 How to Apply

-We are still looking for both Programming Support Coordinators to join the team for 2018!
+We are looking for both Programming and Support Coordinators to join the team for 2019!

 Our application process looks like submitting a copy of your resume and a cover letter (which can take the format of a letter or the creative medium of your choice, such as a video or piece of art) that includes the following information: